Miguelrn/Arcadia/README.md

 Some of the endpoints will check for a valid jsonwebtoken, to prevent unauthorized user use this endpoints.
 Also carefull if your browser is not saving cookies from localhost.

+## Workflow
+There will be a left menu with the most important pages of the website, all of them are protected, so if the user is not login there will be redirect to the login page.
+If the user have cookie from previous visits, it will generate a accesstoken and the user will no need to login again.

+Edit worker / company, by clicking any of the card, modal window will popup with all the relative information.
+For simplicity some of the fields are disabled by default in order to avoid extra checks (unique fields like email or username).